Container Runtime Interfaces In K8s

 The Open Container Initiative (OCI)

-In around June 2015, The Open Container Initiative was created by leading container industries including Docker.
-The goal is to provide a specified structure that will become the industry standard for containers and runtimes.
-This is what set the standards for the thousands of different images in image repositories such as Docker Hub, AWS Amazon Elastic Container Registry (ECR), and Google container registry.
+In 2015, the Open Container Initiative (OCI) was founded and tasked with creating an industry standard for containers and runtimes.
+This set the standards for the thousands of images in image repositories such as Docker Hub, AWS Amazon Elastic Container Registry (ECR), and Google Container Registry.
 The same standard also paved the way to enable Kubernetes to support different container runtimes other than Docker Engine.

 What is Container Runtimes Interface (CRI)

-- Cri-O - The CRI pertains to the CRI standard and O refers to the Open Container Initiative (OCI).
+- Cri-O - The CRI pertains to the CRI standard, and O refers to the Open Container Initiative (OCI).
 Unlike the other container runtimes mentioned here, It is custom-built to be used for Kubernetes.
-Its GitHub repository has more than 200 contributors and is also written in Go Language.
-CRI-O puts emphasis on security and low resource overhead by its containers.
+Its GitHub repository has over 200 contributors, and it's written in Go Language.
+CRI-O emphasizes security and low resource overhead by its containers.

-- Kata Containers - Started as an open-source project from the OpenStack Foundation, it aims to closely match the isolation and security benefits you can get from a Virtual Machine while also not sacrificing a ton for the performance.
+- Kata Containers - Started as an open-source project from the OpenStack Foundation, it aims to closely match the isolation and security benefits you can get from a Virtual Machine while not sacrificing much for the performance.
 For Kubernetes, kata containers also utilize CRI-O for the Container Runtime Interface.

 - Mirantis Container Runtime - formerly known as Docker Enterprise Edition, it is a commercial container runtime solution from Mirantis and Docker.
 It uses cri-dockerd, a standalone shim adapter that allows communication with Docker from Kubernetes.
-Its GitHub repository has 150+ contributors and is also written in Go.
+Its GitHub repository has 150+ contributors, and it's also written in Go.

 A note on Docker Engine